laurenGoodrich/pharmacyManagementSystem/README.md

 ## Running the code
-To run the project, open a terminal in the PharmManager/server directory and run the command "node server.js"
+To run the project, open a terminal in the PharmManager/server directory and run the command "node server.js" Then enter http://localhost:3000/ in the browser.
+Use the username 'kari' and password 'pw' to see full functionality.

 To test, the tests are in the PharmManager/tests folder.
 The tests can be run in a terminal from that folder using the command "npx mocha .\[test-name].test.js".